Continuous-Time Piecewise-Linear Recurrent Neural Networks: Results

 \section{Results}

-In this work we introduce a completely novel type of algorithm for solving a class of continuous-time RNNs, which come with the additional benefit of providing semi-analytical access to topological properties of their state spaces.
-The only viable class of direct reference methods we therefore see and use for comparison, are Neural ODEs with ReLU-based activation functions, tested here with three different solvers (Euler, RK4, Tsit5; see \cref{app:numerical_solver}).
-As a further SOTA reference for DSR \cite{brenner_tractable_2022, hemmer2024alrnn,hess_generalized_2023}, we also compared to the standard, discrete-time PLRNN, although we emphasize again that its unsuitability for dealing with irregularly spaced and arbitrary time points is exactly one of the weaknesses we wanted to address here.
-All methods were compared on three benchmarks: the chaotic Lorenz-63 system as a standard benchmark used in the dynamical systems reconstruction literature, a simulated leaky-integrate-\&-fire (LIF) neuron model \cite{gerstner2014neuronal} as an example system which involves a discontinuity (hard spiking threshold), and membrane potential recordings from a cortical pyramidal neuron as a real-world example (for details, see \cref{app:systems}).
-The hyperparameters used here can be found in \cref{app:hyperparameter}.
+In this work we introduce a completely novel type of algorithm for solving PL continuous-time RNNs.
+The only viable class of direct reference methods we therefore see are Neural ODEs \textit{with ReLU-based activation functions}, tested here with three different solvers (Euler, RK4, Tsit5; see Appx.~\ref{app:numerical_solver}).
+As a further SOTA reference for DSR \cite{brenner_tractable_2022, hemmer2024alrnn,hess_generalized_2023}, we also compared to the \textit{standard, discrete-time PLRNN}, although we emphasize again that its unsuitability for dealing with irregularly spaced and arbitrary time points is exactly one of the weaknesses we wanted to address here.
+Although less directly relevant for benchmarking our algorithm, we also included two variations of the Neural ODE, namely Latent ODEs \cite{rubanova2019latent} and Neural Controlled Differential Equations (Neural CDEs; \citet{kidger2020neural}), in our comparisons, as well as the library-based method SINDy \cite{brunton2016discovering}.
+Methods were compared on four benchmarks: the chaotic Lorenz-63 system as a standard benchmark used in the DSR literature, a simulated leaky-integrate-\&-fire (LIF) neuron model \cite{gerstner2014neuronal} as an example system which involves a discontinuity (hard spiking threshold), and membrane potential recordings from a cortical pyramidal neuron and PhysioNet \cite{goldberger2000physionet} heartbeat time series as real-world examples (for details, see Appx.~\ref{app:systems}).
+See Appx.~\ref{app:hyperparameter} for hyperparameters.